Laptop: Expansion cards

-As of 2025, very few laptops support expansion cards, with the primary means of expansion being via USB-C or Thunderbolt.
+As of 2025, very few laptops support expansion cards, with the primary means of expansion being via USB or Thunderbolt.

-In the past, a PC Card (formerly PCMCIA) or ExpressCard slot for expansion was often present on laptops to allow adding and removing functionality, even when the laptop is powered on; these are becoming increasingly rare since the introduction of USB 3.0.
-Some internal subsystems such as Ethernet, Wi-Fi, or a wireless cellular modem can be implemented as replaceable internal expansion cards, usually accessible under an access cover on the bottom of the laptop.
-The standard for such cards is PCI Express, which comes in both mini and even smaller M.2 sizes.
-In newer laptops, it is not uncommon to also see Micro SATA (mSATA) functionality on PCI Express Mini or M.2 card slots allowing the use of those slots for SATA-based solid-state drives.
+In the past, a PC Card (formerly PCMCIA) or ExpressCard slot for expansion was often present on laptops to allow adding and removing functionality, even when the laptop is powered on.

-Mobile PCI Express Module (MXM) is a type of expansion card that is used for graphics cards.
+Mobile PCI Express Module (MXM) is a type of expansion card that is used for graphics cards in some larger, high-end laptops.

 Power jacks

 As of 2025, laptops are broadly divided between being powered only by USB-C connectors vs. having a dedicated DC power connector; most systems since the mid-2010s that have both connectors can be powered by either.

-Dedicated connectors are typically cylindrical/barrel-shaped coaxial power connectors; some vendors such as Lenovo make use of rectangular.
+Dedicated connectors are typically cylindrical/barrel-shaped coaxial power connectors; some vendors such as Lenovo make use of rectangular, and some Apple laptops use their proprietary MagSafe connectors.
 Before the mid-2000s, specialized connectors were much more common.

-Some connector heads feature a center pin to allow the end device to determine the power supply type by measuring the resistance between it and the connector's negative pole (outer surface).
+Most connector heads feature a center pin to allow the end device to determine the power supply type; this can be via a simple protocol like 1-Wire or by measuring the resistance between it and the connector's negative pole (outer surface).
 Vendors may block charging if a power supply is not recognized as the original part, which could deny the legitimate use of universal third-party chargers.

 With the advent of USB-C, portable electronics made increasing use of it for both power delivery and data transfer.
 Its support for 20 V (common laptop power supply voltage) and 5 A typically suffices for low to mid-end laptops, but some with higher power demands such as gaming laptops depend on dedicated DC connectors to handle currents beyond 5 A without risking overheating, some even above 10 A. Additionally, dedicated DC connectors are more durable and less prone to wear and tear from frequent reconnection, as their design is less delicate.